-How Many Pilots Are On a Plane?
-(Pilots By Rank)
+Pilots Are On a Plane – By Rank

-A plane can have two to four pilots, though the experience and rank of these pilots will differ by airline.
+A plane can have two to four pilots, though the experience and rank of these pilots will differ by airline according to their operations.

 Generally, though, a plane with two pilots consists of a Captain and Senior First Officer; a plane with four pilots will have one Captain, one First Officer and two Second Officers.

 Note that in the US, aircraft over 12,500 lbs require two pilots for operation.

 Every flight will have a Captain, which is the highest-ranking member of a flight crew and the commander of the aircraft, who is responsible for the aircraft, its crew, and all other occupants.